 Over half the saturated fat present is lauric acid, a medium-chain fatty acid also found in breast milk, which is relatively easy to digest.
 The pro-coconut oil camp says it’s the lauric acid which gives it special health-giving properties.
-They also cite the health and longevity of tropical populations which have been consuming large quantities of coconut oil for centuries as evidence.
-This explanation ignores other aspects of their traditional diets – high in fish, fruit and vegetables – and high activity-based lifestyles.
+They also cite the health and longevity of tropical populations which have been consuming plenty of coconuts for centuries as evidence.
+This explanation ignores the fact they never pressed the coconut to extract oil and other healthy aspects of their traditional diets – high in fish, fruit and vegetables – and high activity-based lifestyles.

-There is no good evidence at the moment to support the claim coconut oil is a good oil.
+There is no good evidence to support the claim coconut oil is a good oil.
 It is high in saturated fat, so use one of the healthier oils such as olive or rice bran oil.